Arbitration in Luxembourg

 In Luxembourg, arbitration is an alternative to the judicial procedures and consists in depositing the details of a dispute in front of one or more arbitrators who make a binding decision.
 Only if both parties consent arbitration can take place.
 Any dispute may potentially be subject to arbitration.
 In practice, arbitration is justified in the following cases: the dispute may be of international interest; the amounts involved are of a certain size, the dispute has some technical complexity.

-Our attorneys in Luxembourg can offer more information on the laws related to arbitration.
+Our lawyers in Luxembourg can offer more information on the legislation applicable in arbitration cases.

 The Luxembourg Civil Code contains articles dedicated to arbitration.
 In 2012, these articles were amended in order to introduce mediation as a means through which a legal dispute could be settled without appealing to solutions offered by Luxembourg courts.

 The arbitration process is carried through the Arbitration Court in Luxembourg which is specialized in handling commercial disputes.
 The arbitration procedure consists in the parties involved in the litigation presenting their cases before the arbitrators they have chosen by agreement.
 The arbitrators can be either lawyers in Luxembourg or experts in their field.
 They will try the case and issue an award.
 It is good to know that a court of law will decline to try a case if an arbitration clause or agreement has been introduced in a contract by the parties.
 The court will only judge the matter if the result of the arbitration proceedings were unsatisfying for one of the parties.